top of page

-If you have missed our series of CV Tips you can read them below in the same sequence as below
+If you have missed our series of CV Tips you can read them in the same sequence as below

 The most basic principle of good CV formatting is to keep it SIMPLE.
 Use basic but modern fonts, like Times New Roman, Helvetica, Arial, or Century Gothic.
 A font size between 10 and 12 with consistent spacing between words and lines goes down well with its reader.
 You may use a different font and a 2 font size larger than the rest of our text for your name.
 Your resume headline/sub-header, and the companies for which you’ve worked must be highlighted, but keep it simple and keep it consistent.